jrruethe/jrruethe.github.io/source/_posts/2015-07-01-object-counter.markdown

 date: 2015-07-01 17:47:47 -0400
 comments: true
 categories:
+ - C++
 ---

 This post presents a lightweight generic object counter in C++.
 Object counters count the number of objects that have been created, as well as how many bytes they are utilizing.
 They are a handy way to get a sense of application health programatically as well as detect memory leaks with unit tests.

+{% more %}

 The code itself doesn't have any dependencies (not even Boost!).
 The example however uses Boost smart pointers, so you need the following installed to run it: